SabienNguyen/SabienNguyen/README.md

 Im locked in

-- 🌱 I’m currently learning Rust through projects!
+- 🌱 I am currently learning various things!
 - 👨🏻‍🔧 I'm currently writing a todo list in rust for personal use
 - 🔭 I’m currently working on finding a job lol
 - ⚡ In the field of computer science, I am most interested in ML